smartfella2222/cool/README.md

 # IDK ADMIN

-This is my open source admin, change all you need! :)
+Hope somebody else hasn't taken this name.. this is my open source admin, change all you need! :)

 *I'll update this sometimes, and maybe add some more customization via the admin and source*